isDynamics/EdiHeadyTrack/README.md

   - [Getting Involved](#getting-involved)
   - [Citations](#citations)

 ## About
-EdiHeadyTrack is a Python package for measuring head kinematics using markerless head pose detection.
+EdiHeadyTrack is a Python package for measuring head kinematics using markerless head pose detection methods.
+The current implementation primarily uses the FaceMesh module of MediaPipe's Python API for facial landmark detection alongside OpenCV for handling simple computer vision tasks.

 ## Technologies
 Project is created with: